pigreco-luogoideale/deploy-hugo-gh-th/README.md

 # Deploy

-Use podman (or docker, if you really have to...) to build and deploy the image:
+Use nix to build and podman (or docker, if you have to) to deploy the image:

-    $ podman build -t deploy-hugo-gh-th .
+    $ podman load < $(nix-build -A image)
-    $ podman run -it --rm \
+    $ podman run -it --rm -p 33099:8000 \
+                 -v "$PWD/config/:/.config/:Z" \
-                 -p 8000:8000 \
+                 -v "$PWD/repos:/autopub/repos:Z" \
-                 -v "$PWD/config:/root/.config/:Z" \
+                 -v "$PWD/deploy.conf:/autopub/deploy.conf:Z" \
-                 deploy-hugo-gh-th
+                 localhost/deploy_app

 Note that I am using Z flag here to ensure reading permissions.
+A few things are expected to be in place when running:
+ - `/.config/rclone/rclone.conf`
+ - `/autopub/deploy.conf` is the deploy configuration
+ - `/autopub/repos` is where repos are cached, it might be convenient to mount

 ## Configuration